 This role keeps our popular Art Lab under control during busy days.
 Volunteers with this assignment will restock the Art Lab with materials necessary for the current craft, and refill both the rolled up, take-home coloring sheets and the shelf of coloring sheets.
 Volunteers will also interact with visitors as they use the Art Lab to ensure materials aren’t being wasted, markers and glue sticks are being properly capped, and families receive the needed materials to make the current craft.
 When the Art Lab is stocked and not in use, volunteers will also help with laundry in the nearby kitchen or prep more materials for current and future crafts.
 This role assists staff members in keeping the Art Lab properly maintained so that all Adventure!’s visitors can enjoy the full benefits of our arts and crafts section.

 Volunteers in this role will be the secondary coordinators to the primary activities leaders.
 When activity leaders are unavailable, volunteers will take over their roles and lead activities.
-Current weekly activities include Sensory Monday, Slightly Messy Art Tuesday, and Music and Movement Thursday.
+Current weekly activities include Sensory Monday, Story Time Tuesday, and Slightly Messy Art Thursday.
 Volunteers will lead 30-minute activities that staff have prepared beforehand, or that volunteers have prepared as a back-up.
 This role also provides volunteers with the opportunity to create their own sensory bins, slightly messy art crafts, and participate in our EC Cares Sensory Night.
 Volunteers will work primarily with children aged 2-6 in this role, interacting and assisting where needed.
 Activities Advocates help support the museum’s goal of offering engaging weekly activities on a regular basis, allowing visitors to rely on our schedule.

 Our proposed Makerspace Exhibit will need volunteers to monitor the space at all times while in use.
 This space is designed for older kids interested in technology, so volunteers in this role will need basic technological knowledge in order to assist visitors when needed.
 Volunteers will also need to be comfortable properly sanitizing the technology after each use to ensure the safety and wellbeing of visitors.
 Volunteers will communicate any exhibit repairs that need to be made when necessary, and will monitor visitors to ensure the Makerspace is being used appropriately.
 This inspiring new space doesn’t have an open-date yet, so volunteering in this capacity could be a good way to help influence the design of the space.